backdrop-contrib/backdrop_upgrade_status/upgrade_assist/README.txt

 -- INSTALLATION --

-* You SHOULD NOT install or enable this module if you do not want to upgrade.

--- USAGE --

-* Enable the module to set your site offline.

-* Follow the on-screen directions.
+* Install the module and enable the "Upgrade tasks" block, if it does not appear automatically.

 -- CONTACT --

 Current maintainers:
-* Daniel F. Kudwien (sun) - dev@unleashedmind.com
+* Daniel F. Kudwien (sun) <http://drupal.org/user/54136>

 This project has been sponsored by: